eterlova/DAscripts/Genomics/README.md

 <br>
 ## 1. Quality Report
 We use nanoplot a tool developed to evaluate the statistics of long read data of Oxford Nanopore Technologies and Pacific Biosciences.
 The summary of the data can be found here: [01_QC](https://github.com/eterlova/DAscripts/tree/main/Genomics/01_QC/Nanoplot_beforeProcessing.pdf)

+The summary of the data can be seen here: [QC_Analysis](https://gitlab.com/cynthiawebster/rna-seq-comparison-of-young-and-adult-leaves-in-juniper-and-pine/blob/master/Quality_Control/QC_Analysis.pdf)

 <pre style="color: silver; background: black;">
 #!/bin/bash
 #SBATCH --job-name=nanoplot_JT2